 - They are long-lasting, need no treatment, and are more durable than natural stone

-- Scratches can be repaired to make the worktop look like new
+- Repair scratches to make the worktop look like new

 - One of the most expensive kitchen solutions

 - Composites require highly trained specialists for installation as well as any repairs